Amish Haystacks and Where to Get them in Shipshewana

 Lunch or Supper Haystack

-The lunch or supper haystack is kind of like a version of a taco salad, but with white cracker crumbs and rice as the base.
+The lunch or supper haystack is kind of like a version of a taco salad, but with white cracker crumbs, rice and even Doritos as the base.
 Once again, haystack lunches or suppers are often served at fundraising benefits because they can feed large groups of people very easily and frugally.

 There are many different ways to make a haystack (you can really go all out and add whatever you want), but here's a sample recipe, courtesy of Wilma, one of our Amish waitresses at the Auction Restaurant:

-- Start with a base - Start your haystack bowl with a base of white cracker crumbs or crushed Doritos.
+- Start with a base - Start your haystack bowl with a base of white cracker crumbs, crushed Doritos, rice, or all 3!

 - Make your meat sauce - Brown some hamburger.
 Add some taco seasoning to it or combine it with a spaghetti sauce.

-- Add the starch - Most use white rice, or you could do noodles.
+- Add the starch - Most use white rice.

 - Pile on the toppings - Add chopped veggies (green peppers, onions, lettuce, etc), bacon bits, sunflower seeds, chips...whatever you want!